daytonaio/backstage-plugins/README.md

             - resolver: emailLocalPartMatchingUserEntityName
 ```

-In the above configuration, these are the options required to be handled:
+In the configuration above, the following options need to be set:

 - `auth.session.secret`: Must be provided as required in Backstage authentication.
-- Add `daytona` under the `auth.providers` section, where multiple environments can be configured and then referred in `auth.environment`.
+- Add `daytona` under the `auth.providers` section, where you can configure multiple environments and reference them using `auth.environment`.
-- Add your Daytona Backstage client ID and secret.
-If you are using the provided `backstage.json`, then your client ID will be backstage in default `realm` and secret can be fetched by logging to `https://id.<your-daytona-domain>`.
+- Specify your Daytona Backstage client ID and secret.
+If you are using the provided `backstage.json`, the `client ID` will be set to `backstage` in the `default` realm.
+The client secret can be retrieved by logging in to `https://id.<your-daytona-domain>`.
-- Sign-in resolvers can be as provided, either `emailMatchingUserEntityProfileEmail` or `emailLocalPartMatchingUserEntityName`.
+- Choose between the two sign-in resolvers: `emailMatchingUserEntityProfileEmail` or `emailLocalPartMatchingUserEntityName`.

 #### Installation

-The plugin can be installed by running the below command in Backstage root directory and later, adding the following in your Backstage backend.
+To install the plugin, run the following command from the root directory of your Backstage project.
+After installation, add the necessary configuration to your Backstage backend as described below.

 ```sh
 # From your Backstage root directory